Graded strength of comparative illusions is explained by Bayesian inference: General Discussion

-Our finding shows that simple morphosyntactic changes to \textit{than}-clause subjects in comparative illusion sentences modulate the latent posterior distribution of plausible alternatives, and that these modulations manifest as gradience in illusion strength which is measured using acceptability judgments.
-This noisy-channel theory provides a causal link between surface linguistic structure in the illusion stimuli and human comprehension behavior, which unifies and explains prior claims that certain \textit{mental edits} drive the illusion effect \parencite{oconnor2013,oconnor2015comparative,townsend2001sentence,wellwood2018anatomy}.
-The quantitative relationship between posterior probabilities of plausible alternatives and acceptability score further suggests that illusory comprehension can be explained by simple and general principles of Bayesian inference.
-Thus, this work joins a growing literature showing that various types of language illusions can be explained by the noisy-channel theory \parencite{paape2024linguistic,qian2023comprehenders,ryskin_agreement_2021,zhang_noisy-channel_2023,zhang2024rational}.
+Our study shows that variation in illusion strength across diverse CI sentences---largely caused by morphosyntactic differences of the \textit{than}-clause subjects---can be partially explained by noisy-channel inference.
+Our theory offers a link between surface linguistic structure in the illusion stimuli and human comprehension behavior.
+Although we have stated our theory in general probabilistic terms, this probabilistic framework is compatible with possible fine-grained influences of context not explicitly considered here.
+For example, differences in register (formal vs.\ informal) or modality (spoken vs.\ written) plausibly shape the strength of illusion effects.
+For example, one possibility raised by a reviewer is that pronominal subjects may be more susceptible to CI because they more closely resemble conversational usage.
+Although we cannot verify this impression empirically based on the data at hand, if it were true, one way our theory could account for it would be to predict that the probability of corruption (and thus, the probability of making a non-literal meaning inference) is higher in spontaneous conversation, a conjecture that is in line with known patterns of speech errors \parencite{chafe_integration_1982,dahan2019language,garrett_analysis_1975,levelt1983monitoring}.
+Overall, this work joins a growing literature showing that various types of language illusions can be explained by the noisy-channel theory \parencite{paape2024linguistic,qian2023comprehenders,ryskin_agreement_2021,zhang_noisy-channel_2023,zhang2024rational}.
 This interpretation aligns with \textit{rational} theories of cognition \parencite{anderson1990adaptive,chater1999ten}, according to which perceptual systems (potentially including language comprehension) approximate Bayes-optimal integration of prior knowledge with (potentially noisy) sensory evidence.
-This view recasts language illusions from revealing failures of the comprehension system \parencite{phillips2011grammatical} to revealing its proper functioning under the influence of prior knowledge, in line with similar arguments about illusions in other domains of cognition \parencite{von-Helmholtz1924-el,Gigerenzer1991-pb,Tenenbaum2001-iy,Griffiths2006-cv,Gershman2012-ax,Born2020-ic}.
+This view recasts language illusions from revealing failures of the comprehension system to revealing its proper functioning under the influence of prior knowledge, in line with similar arguments about illusions in other domains of cognition \parencite{von-Helmholtz1924-el,Gigerenzer1991-pb,Tenenbaum2001-iy,Griffiths2006-cv,Gershman2012-ax,Born2020-ic}.